polarwatch/datamanagement/README.md

 # The PolarWatch Data Management Plan

-This is the repository for the PolarWatch
+This is the repository for the PolarWatch Data Mamangement Page.
+The Page is to provide additional information and updates about some of the data products distributed on PolarWatch data server.

-This is the repository for the PolarWatch Data Management Plan (DMP).
-The goal of the DMP is to document the data life cycle of PolarWatch and to promote FAIR practices.
+This repository hosts the PolarWatch Data Management Page.

-The DMP is a liviing document.
+The page is designed to offer additional information and updates regarding data products available on the PolarWatch data server.

+For any questions or request for corrections, please submit issues or send email to polar.watch@noaa.gov